Home

 How to start your blog for 20 cents

 The activities of web applications are uncertain, sometimes they serve a huge number of workloads, but sometimes they idle without a large number of requests.
-The hosting of applications on virtual machines in the cloud forces us to pay for idle times too.
+The hosting of applications on virtual machines in the cloud forces us to pay for idle time too.
 To solve such a problem we must look at load balancing, DNS lookup, and automatic scaling.
 It is difficult to manage all of this and on pet projects, it makes zero sense.

 Serverless technologies are several years old and their popularity is increasing every year.
 For highly loaded systems it is a simple way of infinite scaling, and for simple pet projects, it is a great opportunity for free hosting.
 This is what this longread is all about.